 Dad would get his haircut in the Vanity Arcade which was only a few doors up from Coles.
 There, they had a photo booth and even though times were a little tough, we did manage to convince them to get a photo in there.
 It wasn't cheap, but they always tried to keep us happy.
-Dad had also been in the same booth with his friends when he had first arrived in Dandenong so that was pretty special.
+Dad had also been in the same booth with his friends when he had first arrived in Dandenong in 1962 so that was pretty special.

 The Dandenong Market was another place that most migrants would go to as things were quite cheap.
 You could buy boxes of fruit and vegetables in bulk to feed the whole family.
 They also had these amazing hot jam donuts and although alot of things have changed in Dandenong, this hasn't and the purple donut van is still there.
 I'm so thankful that it's still there as my boys can experience and enjoy them too just like I did.